hanakai-rb/site/content/posts/2016/2016-05-16-validations-predicates.md

 image: true
 org: hanami
 excerpt: >
   Hanami will introduce a new syntax for validations based on predicates.
-It features builtin and custom predicates, type safety, specific coercions for HTTP params, whitelisting, custom error messages with optional i18n support.
+It features builtin and custom predicates, type safety, specific coercions for HTTP params, allowlisting, custom error messages with optional i18n support.
 This release will start a new alliance between Hanami and dry-rb.
 ---

 For long time [Hanami::Validations](https://github.com/hanami/validations) had problems that we struggled to solve and new features were problematic to add.